 Belgrade got its moniker from Beograd which sounds suspiciously like Beowulf.
 And sure enough, it’s got its traces from the Celts who conquered the city from the Dacians.
 Conquered by the Romans, it changed hands several times from Byzantines to the Hungarian empire until it was eventually settled in by the Slavic-speaking population.

 But before I continue about Belgrade.
 I’ll be forthright, Belgrade is one of the ugliest capital cities I’ve been to in the Balkans.
-Maybe I just didn’t have the luck of light when I was there but I didn’t find it particularly photogenic.
+Maybe I just didn’t have the luck getting good light when I was there but I didn’t find it particularly photogenic.

 Old decaying communist buildings mixed with quasi-modern ones drown the old classical architecture that must have been at one point, marvelous.
 The Kalemegdan fortress is undoubtedly its main attraction and in this regards it’s not too bad.